Q: What does a laser hair removal appointment look like?

 - Do not pick or squeeze the skin which can increase the risk of long term damage.

-Q: If a minor would like LHR and a parent is present and consenting, are they able to proceed with the service at PFAM?
+Q: If a minor would like laser hair removal and a parent is present and consenting, are they able to proceed with the service at PFAM in San Diego?

 A: In many cases, yes, as long as the minor is deemed a good candidate for treatment.
 It is best to wait until the teen is through puberty and, if female, has begun her menstrual cycle.
 Females should be hormonally stable and should not have medical conditions such as Polycystic Ovarian Syndrome (PCOS).
 Keep in mind results may be very temporary in the early teen years, since hormones are changing so rapidly that hair growth is rampant.
 More treatments than usual will likely be needed, resulting in higher costs.
 Once hormones have regulated (usually between ages 17 and 19), treatments are much more effective and long-lasting.